typst-community/setup-typst/README.md

 To build the action, run `npm run build`.
 This command compiles the TypeScript code from `src/main.ts` and bundles it with all dependencies into the `dist/main.js` file.

-You can also use `npm run lint` to run type checking and format code with `npm run format`.
+You can also use `npm run lint` to run type checking, and format code with `npm run format`.

 ### Testing